shikokuchuo/mirai/README.md

 for simplicity, a ‘mirai’ evaluates an R expression asynchronously, on local or network resources, resolving automatically upon completion.
 <br /><br /> Features efficient task scheduling, fast inter-process
-communications, and transport layer security over TCP/IP for remote connections, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen).
+communications, and Transport Layer Security over TCP/IP for remote connections, courtesy of ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen).
 <br /><br /> `mirai()` returns a ‘mirai’ object immediately. ‘mirai’
 (未来 みらい) is Japanese for ‘future’. <br /><br />